- You do not have any products in your shopping cart yet.

 What Is the Ideal Location for Your Solid Wood Table?

-Your new table prefers a somewhat calmer environment.
-A new setting can stress the wood – especially if there are temperature differences on and inside the solid wood slab.
+Your new table prefers a calmer environment.
+A new environment can stress the wood – especially when there are temperature differences on and inside the solid wood panel.
 In all these places, the wood is exposed to strong climate fluctuations:

 - Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatories, south-facing side).